buildbot/buildbot/master/docs/developer/master-worker.rst

 Commands
 --------

-Actual work done by the slave is represented on the master side by a :class:`buildbot.process.remotecommand.RemoteCommand` instance.
+Actual work done by the worker is represented on the master side by a :class:`buildbot.process.remotecommand.RemoteCommand` instance.

-The command instance keeps a reference to the slave-side :class:`buildslave.bot.SlaveBuilder`, and calls methods like :meth:`~buildslave.bot.SlaveBuilder.remote_startCommand` to start new commands.
+The command instance keeps a reference to the worker-side :class:`buildslave.bot.SlaveBuilder`, and calls methods like :meth:`~buildslave.bot.SlaveBuilder.remote_startCommand` to start new commands.
 Once that method is called, the :class:`~buildslave.bot.SlaveBuilder` instance